AVEVA/OMF-Docs/docs/Property_Types_and_Formats.rst

 ========   =================  ===========
 Type       Format             Description
 ========   =================  ===========
 array                         An array of objects.
-The ``items`` keyword defines the type of the objects in the array.
+The requierd ``items`` keyword defines the type of the objects in the array.
 boolean                       A value of either "true" or "false". integer    int64              64-bit integer. integer    int32 (default)    32-bit integer.